tanaylab/EmbExe/README.md

 ## Notebook order

-Plots shown in the paper can be reproduced by running the following notebooks.
+For every Figure there is a corresponding notebook that generates the plots shown in the figure.
+By running the notebooks below in the specified order, one can reproduce the whole analysis of the paper starting from the scRNA-seq UMI matrices.

 ### Analysis of wildtype ExE and embryonic manifold